 Affordable housing is critical to the City's economic and social health.
-Without housing that is affordable to a range of incomes, San Francisco runs the risk not only of losing vital components of its unique and diverse culture, but also risks incurring negative economic impacts as essential workers and families cannot afford to remain in the City.
+Without housing that is affordable to a range of incomes, San Francisco risks losing vital components of its unique and diverse culture, but also risks incurring negative economic impacts as essential workers and families cannot afford to remain in the City.

 Housing affordability is also crucial to the City's efforts to advance racial equity.
 Not only have historic housing policies like urban renewal and redlining furthered systems of structural and institutional racism, these policies continue to impact Black, Indigenous, and people of color today as they disproportionately experience homelessness, rent burden, substandard housing and overcrowding.
-Moreover, as the COVID-19 pandemic has shown, people of color have been most in need of housing stabilization resources.
-With the pandemic's effect on the economy expected to last for the next few years, San Francisco must advance affordable housing as the longterm solution to housing stability and racial equity.
+Moreover, the COVID-19 pandemic has shown, people of color have been most in need of housing stabilization resources.
+The pandemic's effect on the economy persists, underlining the importance of advancing affordable housing as the long-term solution to housing stability and racial equity.